Philaret Voznesensky

 He was ordained a deacon in 1930 and a priest in 1931.
-He served in Harbin (1931-1947), Tryokhrechye (1947-1949), then again in Harbin (1949-1962).
+He served in Harbin (1930-1947), Three Rivers Region in Inner Mongolia (1947-1949), then again in Harbin (1949-1962).
 In 1945-1962 he was a cleric of the Moscow Patriarchate.
 In 1962, he left China for Australia, joining the ROCOR.
 On May 26, 1963, he was ordained bishop of Brisbane, vicar of the Diocese of Australia and New Zealand.
 On May 27, 1964, being a youngest bishop by ordination, he was elected the First Hierarch of the ROCOR.
-The years when Metropolitan Philaret headed the ROCOR became a period of making important decisions, including the anathematization of Lenin and the persecutors of the Orthodoxy (1970), the Canonization of the Nicholas II family and the New Martyrs (1981), the condemnation of ecumenism (1983).
-Russian Russian Church Abroad has noticeably distanced itself from world Orthodoxy, got closer to the Old Calendarists, ordained Lazar (Zhurbenko) as a bishop for the Russian "catacombs".
+The years when Metropolitan Philaret headed the ROCOR became a period of making important decisions, including convergence to the Old Calendarists, anathematization of Lenin and the persecutors of the Orthodox Christianity (1970), the canonization of Nicholas II, his family and servants and the New Martyrs (1981), ordination of Lazarus Zhurbenko as a bishop for the "catacombs" (1982) and the condemnation of ecumenism (1983).

 Life

-Georgy Voznesensky was born on March 22, 1903 in Kursk, Russia into a family of a priest, Father Nicholas Voznesensky and his wife Lydia.
+Georgy Voznesensky was born on March 22, 1903, in Kursk, Russia into a family of a priest, Father Nicholas Voznesensky and his wife Lydia.
 In 1909, his family moved to Blagoveschensk on the Amur River in Siberia.

 In 1920, Georgy graduated from the local gymnasium.
 Later in 1920 in the midst of the Russian Civil War, his family moved to Harbin, Manchuria.

 In 1921, his mother died, and his father accepted tonsure as a monk with the name Dimitri.
 Dimitri later became Archbishop of Hailar.
 He died in 1947 shortly after he repatriated to the Soviet Union.

 Living in Harbin, Voznesensky entered the Russo-Chinese Polytechnic Institute from which he graduated in 1927 as an electromechanical engineer.

 On 18 May 1930, he was ordained a deacon.
-On 4 January 1931, he was ordained a Hieromonk.
+On 4 January 1931, he was ordained a priest.
 On 12 December 1931 he was tonsured a monk with the name Philaret.
 In 1931, he graduated from St. Vladimir University.
 Soon afterwards, he entered the Pastoral and Theological courses at the Institute of St. Prince Vladimir.
 The courses was launch by his father, Nicholas Voznesensky.

 In 1933, he was elevated to hegumen and 1937 to the rank of archimandrite.
 During this period he was also a professor of New Testament, Pastoral Theology, and Homiletics at St. Vladimir University.

 In mid 1945, after the Communist Chinese and Soviet forces took over Manchuria at the end of World War II, archimandrite Philaret remained with the Orthodox believers in Manchuria, but he firmly rejected all attempts to get him to accept a Soviet passport.
 He held passport burning bonfires after church services in defiance of the communist authorities.
 Further, he fearlessly denounced the atheistic communists.
 His overt position against the Soviets placed him in great personal danger.
 Their hatred of him resulted in an attempt to burn him alive in his monastic cell.
 He escaped, but suffered severe burns.